MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-Device-Based-Conditional-Access-on-Premises.md

 ![Screenshot that shows the path to the AdSyncPrep file.](media/Configure-Device-Based-Conditional-Access-on-Premises/device6.png)

-2. Provide your Microsoft Entra Global Administrator credentials
+2. Provide your Microsoft Entra Global Administrator credentials.

     `PS C:>$aadAdminCred = Get-Credential`